muxahuk/asyncJs/README.md

 The reject method is returning error resolved promise, with an error you pass in.
 In this example .resolve will wil console.error the "error message"

-And 2 methods that are applyed to multiple promises are race and all.
+And 2 methods that are applyed to collection of promises are race and all.
 The race method accepts any iterable ( array for example ) with promises as values.
 And whenever any promise is resolved firs he's resolved value, witch can be eather success or false is beinge the result of Promise.race promise.
 So in this example .race will console.log 42
 The all method accepts any iterable ( array for example ) with promuses as values.
 And when all of the promises are resolved sucessfully it will be resolved sucefully, but if any of promises is resolved with error then result of this promise is error.